Different Applications To Create Different Looks:

 NB: If you have a history of cold sores, use Zovirox/ Activar 4 times daily, One week prior and one week after, as a preventative treatment.

-This is a process whereby pigments are placed under the skin by means of superficial scratching.
+Permanent Lips is a process whereby pigments are placed under the skin by means of superficial scratching.
 Pigments used are hypoallergenic.
-They are safe to use on skins with allergies to make-up.
+They are safe to use on skins with allergies to makeup.

 If a touch up is necessary it may be done about a month after your first appointment.

--Waxing and electrolysis should be done five days prior to procedure and one week afterward
+-Waxing and electrolysis should be done five days prior to the procedure and one week afterwards